Andrew Langevin

 This is the most important quality indicator.

-- Contains the highest concentration of beneficial compounds
+- Captures the complete range of beneficial compounds from the entire organism

 Why it matters: